Nazlizamanian/Jonkoping-University-Computer-Engineeering-Programme/README.md

 - Unified Modeling Language: class diagrams, sequence diagrams, use case diagrams, etc.
 - Design patterns: object-oriented patterns, analysis patterns, patterns for system architecture

+# NetWork Programming 7.5hp TNPK18
+## Course Description
+The course provides an introduction to the structure of the Internet and TCP/IP protocols, but then focuses on the upper layers of the OSI model (session, presentation, and application layers).The course includes the following topics:

+- Introduction to data networks and the OSI model
+- Introduction to TCP/IP protocols
+- Client/server concepts
+- Socket programming
+- Scripting languages
+- Certain standard services and their protocols (Telnet, HTTP, SMTP, DNS, etc.)
+- How secure communication can be achieved through authentication and encryption (HTTPS, DNSSEC, S/MIME, PGP, etc.)
+- Principles of data compression for text and images
+- Decentralized architectures (Tor, Bitcoin, GPG, etc.)